 The Ladder: Supporting students towards successful futures, and confident career choices.

-As of 21st September here is the final cover art, and for details of the book and pre-order information please go to the Independent Thinking Press website: https://www.independentthinkingpress.com/books/teachingskills/the-ladder/
+Here is the final cover art, and for details of the book please go to the Independent Thinking Press website: https://www.independentthinkingpress.com/books/teachingskills/the-ladder/

 Mark Allen looks like he has it all going for him.
 Great school, talented at sport, friends – life seems to be full of potential – the thing is, Mark doesn’t feel like he fits in.
 He wants to stand out, he wants to be popular and he uses his humour and his confidence to start the Back Row Boys at Aldersham Boys’ School.